luojiahai/luojiahai.github.io/docs/index.md

     details: I like eating, cooking, and grocery shopping.
 I can pilot the A320 ✈️ in Microsoft Flight Simulator.
   - icon: 📫
     title: How to reach me
-    details: Email to luo[at]jiahai.co or direct message on any social sites.
+    details: Email luo[at]jiahai.co or direct message on any social sites.
 ---